Please ensure Javascript is enabled for purposes of website accessibility

 General AI Tasks:

-- Generating summaries, creating formulas, customizing presentations: Use Microsoft Copilot to generate summaries of non-legal documents or articles, create formulas in Excel, and custom backgrounds and text in PowerPoint.
-The same can be done using Gemini in Google Workspace.
+• Generating summaries, creating formulas, customizing presentations: Use any of the general AI models to generate summaries and non-legal documents or articles.
+In Microsoft apps, Copilot can suggest Excel formulas and generate PowerPoint backgrounds and text.
+The same can be done in Google Workspace using Gemini.

 Legal AI Tasks: